ProtosaurusRex/People-and-Notes/README.md

 ## 3.)
 Install the required dependencies using 'pip -r install .\requirements.txt'
 ## 4.)
 Next, initialize the database by using 'python database_setup.py' in the command line.
 ##           This script sets up the database with the 'person' table.
+##           Alternativley, you may decide to run this script line by line within a python shell.
 ## 5.)
 Extend the database by running 'python extend_database.py' in the command line.
 ##           This script extends the database by adding the 'note' table.
+##           Alternativley, you may decide to run this script line by line within a python shell.
 ## 6.)
 Activate the API by running 'python app.py' in the command line.
 ## 7.)
 Crtl-click on the server address within the terminal, and the browser will open the 'home.html', found in the templates folder.